khanyuinc/cep-template/README.md

 # Notes
 1. The grunt file automatically creates a new self-signed certificate every time you make a new build.
-This is completely overkill but I did it for the ease
+This is completely overkill but I did it for the ease of use for now and will probably make it smarter later.

 # Development Workflow
 1. Edit the files in the <code>src</code> directory.